 From the Greek words epi or ‘upon’ and phyto meaning ‘plant’, the term epiphyte refers to plants that anchor themselves and grow on another plant or other inanimate material.
 They are not parasitic, only using the host plant to reach locations where there’s adequate exposure to light, rainwater, and air for their own growth (1).

-Air plants are those that grow without needing a substrate or soil to provide them nutrients and moisture.
+Air plants grow without needing a substrate or soil to provide the nutrients and moisture they need.
 They generally draw these necessities from the air instead.
 There are many kinds of air plants ranging from orchids, ferns, mosses, and algae (1).

-A big group of epiphytes belong to the Bromeliaceae family, known as the genus Tillandsia that ‘air plants’ is commonly used to refer to this group by growers.
+A big group of epiphytes belongs to the Bromeliaceae family, known as the genus Tillandsia and the term ‘air plants’ is commonly used to refer to this group by growers.

 The largest member of the bromeliads, Tillandsia houses over 700 plant species and varieties, most of them found in Latin America (2).
 They do not just grow on trees but on rocks, cliffs, driftwoods, and other sturdy plants too.

 Tillandsias are literally foliage plants, relying heavily on their leaves to absorb water and nutrients from the air (1).
 Their stiff, often wiry leaves have special fuzzy scales called trichomes which allow the plant to harness moisture and food in their surroundings (3).

 Tillandsias are slow-growing but when they bloom, they produce some of the best flowers.
 Exposure to maximum allowable light, water, and fertilizer encourages blooming for these plants (1).